Current Student Course Schedule, Conferences, and Resources

 Some courses are offered every semester, every spring or fall, or only occasionally.
 To be sure the course you are interested in is being offered in the semester you are looking for, check the course catalogue or ask the department chair, Dr. Matt Skillen.

-Spring 2017 course schedule and full descriptions.
+Fall 2017 course schedule and full descriptions.

 The conferences listed below are ones that E-town students have attended in the past.
 These are chances to meet and discuss original student research with other English majors locally in Pennsylvania, nationally, and, in some cases, internationally.

 Typical deadline for submissions: November

 Typical deadline for submissions: January

 University of St. Francis Undergraduate Conference on English Language and Literature